 Confidence is a great attribute to have after you complete your drug or alcohol treatment.
 It demonstrates that you have grown since you were addicted to drugs or alcohol.
 It means that you have the strength to continue on your sobriety journey.
 The time that you may need to worry is when you are feeling overly confident.
+This is sometimes referred to as the Pink Cloud.
 With overconfidence, the boundaries that keep you from seeking your drugs of choice become blurred, and the possibility of a relapse could be in the future.

 When people have been overconfident, they exhibited the following characteristics:

 - They begin to expect results immediately – The process of recovery is not instant.
 After your treatment is over, you are still “in recovery,” and you need to think of yourself that way.
 If not, you might believe that you don’t have any further growing to do, and that mentality often leads to relapse.